 Action 1.
-Modify the Fishery Management Unit for hogfish
+Modify the Fishery Management Unit (FMU) for hogfish

-Hogfish are currently managed as a single stock within the South Atlantic Council's area of jurisdiction.
-Recently, however, research on the genetic structure of hogfish (Seyoum et al. 2015) indicated that three genetically distinct population segments are present in the Southeastern U.S.: (1) the eastern Gulf of Mexico, (2) the Florida Keys and the southeast coast of Florida, and (3) the Carolinas.
+Hogfish are currently managed as a single stock within the South Atlantic Fishery

+Management Council's (South Atlantic Council) area of jurisdiction.
+Recently; however, research on the genetic structure of hogfish (Seyoum et al. 2015) indicated that three genetically distinct population segments are present in the Southeastern U.S.: (1) the eastern Gulf of Mexico, (2) the Florida Keys and the southeast coast of Florida, and (3) the Carolinas.
 Two of the population segments are within the South Atlantic Council's area of jurisdiction.
-An amendment to the Snapper Grouper Fishery Management Plan (FMP; SAFMC 1983) is therefore needed to delineate the two stocks of hogfish.
+An amendment to the Snapper Grouper FMP (SAFMC 1983) is therefore needed to delineate the two stocks of hogfish.

 Under Alternative 1 (No Action), hogfish would continue to be managed as s single stock, thus ignoring the latest scientific evidence.
 As such, management measures might not be as effective because biological parameters such as growth rates, natural mortality, etc. might not accurately be ascribed to at least some portion of the population.
-Preferred Alternative 2 would specify a GA-NC stock of hogfish north of the GA/FL border and a Florida Keys/East Florida
+Preferred Alternative 2 would specify a Georgia through North Carolina (GA-NC) stock of hogfish north of the Georgia-Florida border and a Florida Keys/East Florida (FLK/EFL) stock south of the Georgia-Florida border according to

 - 1. No Action.
 Do not establish separate stocks of hogfish in the South Atlantic.
 There is a Gulf of Mexico stock and South Atlantic stock of hogfish separated at the jurisdictional boundary between the South Atlantic Fishery Management Council and the Gulf of Mexico Fishery Management Council. - 2.
-Modify the Snapper Grouper Fishery Management Unit (FMU) to specify two separate stocks of hogfish: (1) a Georgia through North Carolina (GA-NC) stock from the Georgia/Florida state boundary to the North Carolina/Virginia state boundary, and (2) a Florida Keys/East Florida (FLK/EFL) stock from the Florida/Georgia state boundary south to: - 2a.
-The South Atlantic/Gulf of Mexico Council boundary. - 2b.
-The Monroe/Collier County line. - 2c.
+Modify the Snapper Grouper Fishery Management Unit (FMU) to specify two separate stocks of hogfish: (1) a Georgia through North Carolina (GA-NC) stock from the Georgia/Florida state boundary to the North Carolina/Virginia state boundary, and (2) a Florida Keys/East Florida (FLK/EFL) stock from the Florida/Georgia state boundary south to:

+2a.
+The South Atlantic/Gulf of Mexico Council boundary.

+2b.
+The Monroe/Collier County line.

+2c.
 A line just south of Cape Sable running due west.

-stock south of the GA/FL border according to recommendations in Seyoum et al. (2015).
+recommendations in Seyoum et al. (2015).
 Hence, Preferred Alternative 2 would result in positive biological benefits since management would be based on the latest scientific research and regulations could be better tailored to address specific management issues pertinent to each stock.
-Sub-alternatives 2a-2c (Preferred) specify the dividing line between the Gulf of Mexico stock (under the jurisdiction of the Gulf of Mexico Fishery Management Council) and the Florida Keys/East Florida stock.
+Sub-alternatives 2a-2c (Preferred) specify the dividing line between the Gulf of Mexico stock (under the jurisdiction of the Gulf of Mexico Fishery Management Council [Gulf Council]) and the FLK/EFL stock.
 Seyoum et al. (2015) state that the two stocks split from each other along the "coastal area west of the Florida Everglades".
-Thus, from a biological standpoint, Sub-alternatives 2a-2c (Preferred) would result in similar biological effects.
-No changes to how landings are monitored for tracking annual catch limits would result from any of the sub-alternatives considered under this action.
+Thus, from a biological standpoint,

+Sub-alternatives 2a-2c (Preferred) would result in similar biological effects.
+No changes to how landings are monitored for tracking annual catch limits (ACLs) would result from any of the sub-alternatives considered under this action